The children spend every morning in nature where they are drawn to explore and interact, strengthen their capacity to be

 To support children's development and learning capabilities, we endeavour to:

-lead the group in ways which ensure that they feel and are safe and secure enable them to be fully open to and engaged with their environment by ensuring their physical and emotional well-being understand, through careful observation and discussion, what prevents some children from challenging themselves help them to be free from any limiting images they or others may have of them teach skills with sensitivity to their development and personality
+lead the group in ways which ensure that they feel secure enable them to be fully open to and engaged with their environment by ensuring their physical and emotional well-being understand, through careful observation and discussion, what prevents some children from challenging themselves help them to be free from any limiting images they or others may have of them teach skills with sensitivity to their development and personality